Corporate Funding was developed on Jul.24, 2024.

 page 19

 If the company has abundant earnings, the owners reap all that remains of the earnings after the creditors have been paid.
 If earnings are low, the creditors still must be paid what they are due, leaving the owners nothing out of the earnings.
-Failure to pay interest or principle as promised may result in financial distress.
-Financial distress is the condition where a company makes decisions under pressure to satisfy its legal obligations to its creditors.
-These decisions may not be in the best interests of the owners of the company.
+Failure to pay interest or principal as promised may result in financial distress.
+Financial distress is when a company makes decisions under pressure to satisfy its legal obligations to its creditors.
+These decisions may not be in the best interests of the company's owners.

-With equity financing there is no obligation.
-Though the company may choose to distibute funds to the owners in the form of cash dividends, there is no legal requirement to do so.
-Furthermore, interest paid on debt is deductible for tax purposes, whereas dividend payments are not tax deductible.
+With equity financing, there is no obligation.
+Though the company may choose to distribute funds to the owners in the form of cash dividends, there is no legal requirement to do so.
+Furthermore, interest paid on debt is deductible for tax purposes, whereas dividend payments are not.

-One measure of the extent debt is used to finance a company is the debt ratio, the ratio of debt to equity:
+One measure of the extent to which debt is used to finance a company is the debt ratio, the ratio of debt to equity:

 Debt